paulwizviz/go-web/README.md

 3. (Optional) Node (out-of-the-box you don't need this because this template uses Docker to build the node part)

-## How to scaffold a project from this template?

-Click on the template button and follow the instructions from Github.

-## Is there a sample app I can use?
+## How do I see the sample app in action?

-Yes follow these steps:

-1. Click on this [doc](./docs/Build.md) and build a production native app.
+1. Assuming you have already clone this project, click on this [doc](./docs/Build.md) and follow the steps to build a representative production native app.

 2. Open an terminal and navigate to `./build/package/<platform of your choice>`.

 3. Activate the app `go-react` (for macOS and Linux) or `go-react.exe` (for windows).
 By default the app will run require port 80 to be available.
 If you need the app to use other ports type the command `go-react --help`.

 4. Assuming you have no problem with STEP 3, open a browser with url to `localhost`.

-NOTE: The sample app is only intented to illustrate concept and if appropriate for you to extend into a full production or mission ready application.
-The sample app is **NOT** intended for production use.

 ## How do I extend/modify my scaffold?